lunarmodules/luasystem/doc_topics/02-development.md

 be skipped because `--exclude-tags=manual` is being passed to the `busted` command line.

-Hence if tests like this are being added, then please ensure the tests pass locally, and do not rely on CI only.
+Hence if tests like these are being added, then please ensure the tests pass locally, and do not rely on CI only.